jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

     :end-before: score =

-An equally important benefit to this approach is that with proper names, this techinique creates code that is self documenting and easier to read.
+An equally important benefit to this approach is that with proper names, this technique creates code that is self documenting and easier to read.
 If you type ``kick()`` it plays a kick.
 Type ``snare()`` it plays a snare.
 Type ``snozberry()`` it plays a snozberry(). [#snozberry]_